Luna al-Shibl: Political career

 Following the outbreak of the Syrian revolution, al-Shibl served as the Director of the Media and Political Office at the Presidency of Syria.
 Leaked personal emails from Bashar al-Assad, published by Al Arabiya on 15 March 2012, revealed that she advised Assad on media strategies concerning various issues.
 The messages also showed her acting as a liaison between Assad and Foreign Ministry spokesperson Jihad Makdissi.
 In February 2014, she took part in the Geneva II Conference as a member of the Syrian government delegation.
 On 22 April 2017, she was appointed to the Central Committee of the Arab Socialist Ba'ath Party.
 On 14 November 2020, she was appointed as a special adviser to President Bashar al-Assad.

 Al-Shibl's ascent reportedly stirred tensions within Assad’s inner circle.
 For years, the president's wife, Asma al-Assad, allegedly sought to remove her from the palace, fueled by persistent rumors of an affair and frequent online references to Shibl as Syria's "Second Lady".
 Additionally, Bouthaina Shaaban, al-Shibl's initial superior at the palace, also came to oppose her.
+In a 2026 profile on the fall of the Assad regime, The Atlantic confirmed that she was his lover, based on sources from the palace and Israeli intelligence.
+The magazine also revealed that she procured other women for Assad to have affairs with, including the wives of high ranking officials.

 Al-Shibl accompanied al-Assad on various official visits, including to China in 2023.